LaurenceGA/SeriesApproximationAlgorithms/README.md

 # Series approximation

-A collection of programs that through the use of infinite mathematical series' approximate constants.
+A collection of programs, that through the use of infinite mathematical series, approximate constants.
 Constants approximated are pi and e.

 Initially personally formulated taylor (specifically McLaurin) series' were used.